ndd21/PHYS281/docs/demo-flow-control.md

 ### `elif`

 There may be multiple exclusive conditions that you want to test for.
-To do this you can use `elif` (as shortening of "else if") statements after an initial `if` statement:
+To do this you can use `elif` (a shortening of "else if") statements after an initial `if` statement:

 ```python
 x = 3